SysKitTeam/docs-securitymanager/product-updates/security-manager-3-release-note.md

 ## Features
-* __Automatic Discovery of Site Collections and Office 365 Groups for Global and Farm Administrators__ If you are a Global Admin in Office 365 or a Farm Admin in SharePoint On-Premise, you will be able to automatically discover and connect to all site collections (including Office 365 Groups) in the tenant.
+* __Automatic Discovery of Site Collections and Office 365 Groups for Global and Farm Administrators__ If you are a Global Admin in Office 365 or a Farm Admin in SharePoint On-Premise, you will be able to automatically discover and connect to all site collections and Office 365 Groups in the tenant.
+* __Ability to Take Partial Snapshots__ - Take snapshot option makes a snapshot of your environment.
+Now you can choose which site collections will be included in snapshot.
+Decide either to auto discover and load new site collections and Office 365 groups or manage site collections and Office 365 groups for snapshot from existing connections.
+* __Security Audit Report__
+    * __Users with Privileged Access__ – shows all users with privileged access on the tenant or farm, such as farm and site administrators, or primary and secondary administrators, Users with Full Control / Full Read Web Application Policy, etc.
+* __Health Checks Reports__
+    * __Directly Assigned Permissions__ shows users who have directly assigned permissions to securable objects within the selected site collections.
+Avoid granting permissions directly to individuals and work with groups instead.
+    * __Lists with Uniquely Secured Items__ - shows lists and libraries that contain list items with broken permissions inheritance.
+    * __Uniquely Secured List Items__ - shows all list items with broken permissions inheritance.

 ## Bug Fixes